 The hotel industry is an international business, which fulfills important functions and is economically important in all countries.
 SHL International’s engagement can be viewed through the wide array of project it is involved in.

-As part of the activities to create jobs in Macedonia, SHL accompanies educational experterts on behalf of Swisscontact.
-The focus will be on methodological and didactic development as well as on the transfer of know-how.
-Various one-week courses were implemented in 2016 on the subjects of leadership, yield and revenue management and online distribution.
+As part of its job creation activities in Macedonia, SHL has been commissioned by Swisscontact to accompany the training of trainers.
+The focus here is on methodological and didactic further development and on the transfer of specialist know-how.
+Various weekly courses were implemented in 2016 in the learning fields of leadership, yield and revenue management and online distribution.

-The project continues through 2017.
-Among other things, the SHL is implementing undercover checks at hotels and restaurants in Ohrid - in the south of Macedonia.
+The project will be continued in 2017.
+Among other things, SHL is allowed to implement mystery checks at hotels and restaurants in Ohrid - in southern Macedonia.

 SHL is the technical partner and know-how provider for the newly opened cooking school in Phnom Penh.
 Under the name Academy of Culinary Arts Cambodia ACAC, this school was opened at the end of March 2017.
 Its aim is to implement a dual education similar to Switzerland’s, to give young people the chance to thrive in the labour market.
 Especially, as Cambodia is an attractive country with a burgeoning tourism industry.

 The project was initiated by the Shift 360 foundation.